-At MDH research is carried out in many disciplinary domains to solve problems in society, whereby research in Future Energy and Embedded Systems is internationally prominent.
-MDH enjoys a close collaboration with the private and public sectors, which contributes towards the better health of people and a more sustainable planet.
+At MDU research is carried out in many disciplinary domains to solve problems in society, whereby research in Future Energy and Embedded Systems is internationally prominent.
+MDU enjoys a close collaboration with the private and public sectors, which contributes towards the better health of people and a more sustainable planet.
 The University is located on both sides of Lake Mälaren, with campuses in Eskilstuna and Västerås.

 - Students: 19 900

 - Study programmes: 58

 - Courses: 1 026